Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/icons.md

 Suppose, you want to override the icons in the menu and search with Material Icons by Google.
 You can go through the [MUI Docs](https://mui.com/components/icons/) for installation and more details.
 You may check all the icons [here](https://mui.com/components/material-icons/).

-Now, to override the icons in the vertical menu, you need to import icons from `@mui/icons-material` package and remove other icons' import statements in and from `src/navigation/vertical/index.ts` file respectively.
+Now, to override the icons in the vertical menu, you need to import icons from the `@mui/icons-material` package and remove other icons' import statements in and from the `src/navigation/vertical/index.ts` file respectively.

 ```ts
 // src/navigation/vertical/index.ts